-The older optical wireless had the same limitations, but if you used a dedicated SU800 the job of control was much easier.
-Maybe in the future, an RF SU800 will be offered to have the same push dedicated buttons, vice the WR10 that requires adjustments via the camera menu.
-I think Nikon will address this soon because it makes sense to have an RF transmitter with quick push/touch menu dedicated to the task of controlling your RF flashes rather than entering the camera's menu system each time you need to make adjustments.
+Using the Newer RF WR10 you will find yourself in the camera menus to adjust groups and output which is a bit cumbersome, Maybe in the future, a dedicated RF SU800 will be offered that has the same dedicated push buttons and LCD readout as the SU-800. it makes sense to have an RF transmitter with a quick push/touch menu dedicated to the task of controlling your RF flashes rather than entering the camera's menu system each time you need to make adjustments.
 The good news is Nikon's Camera Menu system remembers your last place so, at least it will take you back to the flash settings when pressing the menu button.

 The Long Version of my advice above:

 The Nikon SB-5000 and Nikon SB-910 are two top-line Speed-lights (flashes) and both are a great choice.
-Because I used the SB-910 for years, I am partial to the flash, The 910 is a well-respected professional flash, but all technology advances, the SB 5000 is the next King of Nikon Flash.
+Because I used the SB-910 for years, I am partial to the flash, and the 910 is a well-respected professional flash, but all technology advances, the SB 5000 is the next King of Nikon Flash.
 Performance of the SB-500 exceeds that of the SB-910 and has faster recycle times with AA batteries than that of the SB-910 + a better cooling system. if you are limited in funds and need a powerful flash you can find use SB-910 for half the cost of an SB-5000.

 Nikon surprised us with the announcement of the D500 alongside the D5 most everyone was like WOW!
 The D500 brings the camera closer in line with the newer SB-5000 speedlights using RF vs Optical legacy.
 RF makes more sense than an optical wireless system - more flexibility.